ajanes780/ajanes780/README.md

  - AWS Expertise: Hands-on experience across various AWS services, such as EC2, Lambda, S3, RDS, VPC, IAM, and more.
  - Infrastructure as Code (IaC): Skilled in automating infrastructure provisioning using AWS CloudFormation.
- - Containerization: Proficiency in managing Dockerized applications, with Amazon ECS/EKS exposure.
+ - Containerization: Proficiency in managing Dockerized applications with Amazon ECS/EKS exposure.
  - CI/CD: Expertise in implementing CI/CD pipelines using tools like AWS CodePipeline and Bitbucket pipelines.
  - Monitoring: Proficient with AWS CloudWatch to ensure seamless application performance and monitoring.